 The Approach-Based One-on-One

-For Gold Mine direct reports: Start with structured review.
+For Natural Gold Mine direct reports: Start with structured review.
 They want to walk through their work with specificity.
 "Here's what I completed.
 Here's what I'm stuck on.
 Here's what I need."
 Let them lead with their evidence.
 Then ask targeted questions about the areas where they need your input.
-Gold Mine leaves feeling that their rigor was respected.
+Natural Gold Mines leaves feeling that their rigor was respected.

-For Blue Ocean direct reports: Start with connection.
+For Natural Blue Ocean direct reports: Start with connection.
 "How are things going — really?"
 Give them space to share what's on their mind before diving into work topics.
-Blue Ocean needs to feel that you see them as a person, not just a performer.
+Natural Blue Oceans want to feel that you see them as a person, not just a performer.
 Ten minutes of genuine conversation creates the safety that makes the work conversation productive.

-For Green Planet direct reports: Start with a question.
+For Natural Green Planet direct reports: Start with a question.
 "What's something you've been thinking about that we haven't discussed?"
-Green Planet has ideas percolating constantly.
+Natural Green Planets have ideas percolating constantly.
 The one-on-one is their chance to test those ideas with you.
 Give them intellectual space.
 Challenge their thinking.
 Co-explore.
-Green Planet leaves feeling energized.
+Natural Green Planets leaves feeling energized.

-For Orange Sky direct reports: Start with blockers.
+For Natural Orange Sky direct reports: Start with blockers.
 "What's in your way?"
 Address the obstacle.
 Make a decision.
 Move on.
-Orange Sky doesn't need a long conversation.
+Natural Orange Skies don't need a long conversation.
 They need a useful one.
 If you can solve their problem in seven minutes, that's a better one-on-one than a 30-minute check-in that covers nothing actionable.

 The Rotating Format